-At SPUD, we are trying to bridge the knowledge gap between us and our food.
-The SPUD banned ingredients spotlight blog posts are written to educate you on the harmful effects of these ingredients, provide an explanation as to why we don’t carry them, and inform on how these ingredients can be avoided.
+At Spud, we are trying to bridge the knowledge gap between us and our food.
+These blog posts are written to educate you on the harmful effects of these ingredients, provide an explanation as to why we don’t carry them, and inform you on how these ingredients can be avoided.

 Picture benzoic acid, a natural chemical present in various raw foods and spices, as a Dr. Jekyll-like character.
 When found in trace amounts in natural foods, it poses you no threat.
 However, when we chemically synthesize benzoic acid into the manufacturing preservatives known as potassium benzoate and sodium benzoate, the harmless nature of benzoic acid fades away and is replaced by carcinogenic chemicals that cause leukemia and other blood cancers.

-Despite this, both the FDA and the Canadian Health Protection Branch have deemed these ingredients ‘safe’ when consumed in low amounts, so how’s that for unnerving?
-At least you know you won’t see either of these villainous science experiments in anything at SPUD!
+Despite this, both the FDA and the Canadian Health Protection Branch have deemed these ingredients ‘safe’ when consumed in low amounts.
+At least you know you won’t see either of these villainous science experiments in anything at Spus

 Sodium and Potassium Benzoate are used as preserving agents to prevent mold in products and extend shelf life.
 Products that commonly carry these ingredients include: